3PU/cook-book-milestone-project/README.md

 Going forward I would like to implement the following features:

-- Storing user data: Storing user data for each recipe, connecting the recipe to the user that created it.
+- Storing user data: Storing user data (username) for each recipe, connecting the recipe to the user that created it.
+- Login feature: Enabling users to create an account and log in using their chosen credentials.
-- Login feature: Only enabling logged in admins or logged in users owning a recipe to edit/delete them.
+- Restrict edit/delete: Only enabling logged in admins or logged in users owning a recipe to edit/delete them.
 - Search feature: Allowing users to search for specific categories or recipes in the database.
 - Sharing feature: Create social share buttons for users to share a recipe on social media.
 - Rating feature: Enabling users to vote on recipes.